Staff Profile: Prof. Richard Billingham

 Richard Billingham is an artist, photographer, filmmaker and teacher.
 Work in public collections includes The Metropolitan Museum New York; San Francisco MOMA and the V&A and Tate Galleries London.

 Richard’s subject matter has included the natural and urban landscape, captive animals, marginalised communities and his own family history.
-He has recently written and directed a Bafta Nominated feature film, ‘Ray & Liz’, made entirely from his own lived experience of growing up in the West Midlands during the Thatcher Era.
-It is currently screening in cinemas internationally.
+He recently wrote and directed the Bafta nominated feature film, ‘Ray & Liz’, made entirely from his own lived experience of growing up in the West Midlands during the Thatcher Era.
 Richard was the first recipient of the Deutsche Borse Photography Prize 1997 and was nominated for the Turner Prize 2001.
 He has been with the University of Gloucestershire since 2006.